tock/tock/doc/wg/core/notes/core-notes-2022-11-18.md

    the Tock project license headers/copyright notices.
  * Leon: That is nice because it means this document does not cover copyright enforcement
- * Johnathan: My next comments says that if another project's license header we should be willing to accept theirs rather than nearly duplicating it at the top of the file
+ * Johnathan: My next comments says that if another project's license header is similar we should be willing to accept theirs rather than nearly duplicating it at the top of the file
  * Amit + Phil: I basically agree with that
  * Johnathan: I think it is fair for the document to acknowledge that in cases when files are pulled in from other projects, the format of those notices might deviate slightly.
  * Amit: So we can modify license headers to make them compatible, but we do not need to if it is close enough?
- * Johnathan: No we can't modify
+ * Johnathan: I don't think we can modify them.
  * Leon: How will we specify which files are "Tock project files" to avoid adding our license headers to other project files
  * Leon: For example, if we pulled in a git submodule.
 Would we have a mechanism